yasser-bourssia/ARM_NEON_SIMD_APPS/README.md

-This repository contains two applications of the ARM Neon SIMD.
+This repository contains two applications of the ARM Neon SIMD, put in an Android application for mobile devices.

 First is an application of the Newton-Raphson algorithm, as it allows to solve multiple polynomials parallely.